 That's why we created Stories Change Power.

-We teach effective approaches that leverage the power of narrative with a blend of stories, research, and data.
 We share strategies that center people who bear the brunt of a problem, understand the people who are in positions to create a solution, and account for our current reality while striving for a just and peaceful future.

 Whether implicitly or explicitly, we grapple with questions like: How do we see, treat, and speak to each other?
 How do we respect others, even those with whom we disagree?
 How do we prioritize dignity over expediency and get ego out of the way to value humility?